 Differentiation & Personalisation

 The school seeks to ensure that its curriculum is delivered via well planned and engaging lessons which challenge all students whatever their ability or starting point.
 The school is flexible in its approach to grouping students by aptitude, believing one size does not fit all.
-Maths, Science, English and Modern Foreign Language all operate some form of “setting” of students in order to ensure that individual progress is maximised and individual needs met.
+Maths, Science and English all operate some form of “setting” of students in order to ensure that individual progress is maximised and individual needs met.
 A student’s “group” is never static and their progress will be reviewed every half term and if necessary, movement to a more appropriate group will take place.

 The school benefits from an alternative provision base – Student Learning Centre (SLC)- whereby students whom we believe may from time to time benefit from a more personalised bespoke timetable will be accommodated.
 These timetables will involve GCSEs in core subjects with 1-1 support and also incorporate other academic courses as appropriate.
 Some students take up part time courses on offer in conjunction with other lead providers.

 The School’s outstanding facilities, setting structure and teacher commitment ensure that able students are fully challenged and can enjoy the stimulation of working together.
 For our very high ability students there is a well-established programme of enrichment and extension activities.
 This includes a visit to Oxford University, special projects and success in local and national competitions.

 Religious Education – Assemblies and Acts of Worship

 Religious Education is taught in accordance with Bracknell Forrest’s Agreed Syllabus for Religious Education.

 Assemblies are organised in House groups and in Year Groups.
 They represent an important part of school life when staff and students meet together.
 The emphasis is on offering all students an opportunity to reflect on the fundamental moral and spiritual values which underpin the School’s ethos and the beliefs and practices of people living in this country.